Hoot 0.8.0 released!

 • Added customizable module loader interface via new current-module-loader parameter.
 Two concrete loaders are provided: By default, modules are loaded from the file system by searching a load path.
 This is useful when running in a non-browser runtime such as NodeJS.
 When run-web-repl in (web repl) is used, connected REPLs are configured to use an HTTP-based loader.
 This loader makes HTTP requests to a special endpoint on the development web server to fetch source code.

 • Note that modules loaded at runtime are loaded from source and then interpreted.
-Unlike Guile, where modules are automatically compiled to bytecode, Hoot cannot compile individual modules to Wasm (which would require compiling the Wasm compiler to Wasm which is an interesting and overwhelming future possibility).
+Unlike Guile, where modules are automatically compiled to bytecode, Hoot cannot compile individual modules to Wasm (which would require compiling the compiler to Wasm which is an interesting future possibility).

 Documentation changes